Ocular Therapeutix Inc. (OCUL) Just Got Our Attention

 H.C.
 Wainwright, on the other hand, stated in their research note that they expect to see OCUL reach a price target of $17.
 The rating they have provided for OCUL stocks is “Buy” according to the report published on August 10th, 2021.

-Volatility was left at 6.38%, however, over the last 30 days, the volatility rate increased by 6.21%, as shares sank -4.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +15.19% upper at present.
+Volatility was left at 9.79%, however, over the last 30 days, the volatility rate increased by 19.50%, as shares sank -21.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.19% lower at present.

 Insider Trading